Islandora/documentation/docs/user-documentation/file_viewers.md

 ## How are viewers configured?

 In the generic Islandora 8 content modelling scenario, we often want the viewer to appear on a _"resource node"_ when the file itself is in a field on a Media that references that node.
-These layers of indirection make displaying viewers on nodes somewhat complex.
+These layers of indirection make displaying viewers on nodes rather complex.

 ## Example - Open Seadragon (in Islandora Defaults)

 Here is how viewers are implemented in Islandora Defaults.
 This example uses OpenSeadragon, but pdf.js is configured with the same method.
 This method was chosen because it uses pure configuration and no extra code.
-Decision logic relies on users tagging nodes with appropriate "display hint" terms to trigger Contexts to switch the node's view mode to one that includes an EVA field, which renders the appropriate Media's file in the viewer.
+It relies on users tagging nodes with appropriate "display hint" terms to trigger Contexts to switch the node's view mode to one that includes an EVA field, which renders the appropriate Media's file in the viewer.

 ### Expected behaviour for this scenario: